Personal Injury Attorney in Newark NJ

 • Multi-car pileups on I-280

-Car accidents make a mess physically, emotionally, and financially.
-We help Newark clients sort through the insurance issues, obtain the police report, gather video footage, and work with accident reconstructionists when needed.
-For some clients, this leads to negotiated settlements; for others, litigation becomes necessary.
+We help Newark clients work through the insurance issues, obtain the police report, gather video footage, and bring in accident reconstructionists when needed.
+Some cases settle through negotiation; others require litigation.

 Truck Accidents

-Huge trucks are passing through Newark all the time, particularly along McCarter Highway and around the port locations.
-These cars possess huge blind spots, long braking distance and drivers who are usually under stress to meet the delivery schedule.
-In the case of a truck hitting another smaller vehicle, the injuries are life altering.
+Large trucks move through Newark constantly, especially along McCarter Highway and around the port.
+They have wide blind spots, long stopping distances, and drivers under pressure to meet delivery schedules.
+When a truck hits a smaller vehicle, the injuries are often life-altering.

 Pedestrian & Bicycle Accidents